Interconnect FoxIDs with OpenID Connect

 That's it, you are done.

-Your new up-party can now be selected as an allowed up-party in the down-parties in you track.
+Your new authentication method can now be selected as an allowed authentication method in the application registrations in you environment.

-The down-parties in you track can read the claims from your up-party.
-It is possible to add the access_token claim to include the parallel FoxIDs tracks access token as a claim in the issued access token.
+The application registrations in you environment can read the claims from your authentication method.
+It is possible to add the access_token claim to include the parallel FoxIDs environments access token as a claim in the issued access token.